What this handout is about

 This is a particularly excellent resource for advanced undergraduates and graduate students.
 Hjortshoj writes about his experiences working with university students experiencing block.
 He explains the transitional nature of most writing blocks and the importance of finding support from others when working on long projects.

-Rose, Mike, ed.
+Rose, Mike.
 1985.
 When a Writer Can’t Write: Studies in Writer’s Block and Other Composing-Process Problems.
-New York and London: The Guilford Press.
+New York: Guilford.

 This collection of empirical studies is written primarily for writing teachers, researchers, and tutors.
 Studies focus on writers of various ages, including young children, high school students, and college students.